 - Once your beads are completely strung, cut off your double scotch taped end and pull one side of string through the top of your second tassel.
 With the other end of your string, create a knot at the top of the tassel in the same way you did with the first tassel.
 Tie your knot tightly, cut and hide the ends in the loop.
 Make sure the knot is secure before you clip the ends of your string.

 As well, depending on how long your finished garland is, it can also be used as decorative garland on your Christmas tree.
-Or it can be hung from your mantel, along with some greenery, during the holiday season.
-We may try this next Christmas and will update this post with a photo if we do!
+Or it can be draped on your fireplace mantel, along with some greenery, for a festive display during the holiday season.
+We may try these holiday decor ideas this coming Christmas and will update this post with a photo if we do!

-Overall, this DIY wood bead garland is a very simple and inexpensive way to add a little natural wood element, texture and bohemian flair to your coffee table or sideboard vignettes.
-Draped gracefully over a pretty wood bowl, it can also function as a simple dining table centrepiece.
-That way you can actually see your guests rather than peering over a vase of flowers!
+The garland also looks lovely draped across a pretty wood bowl.
+Overall, we think this DIY wood bead garland is a simple and inexpensive way to add a little natural wood element, texture and bohemian flair to your coffee table, dining table, or sideboard vignettes.

-This eco-friendly wood bead garland is the simplest DIY we’ve ever done!
 Homemade touches like this lend a personal touch to our living space – they’re like jewelry for your home.
+And, this eco-friendly wood bead garland is one of the simplest home decor DIYs we’ve ever done!

-Let us know in the comments below if you decide to tackle this fun DIY project.
-As well, be sure to share a photo of your finished project on social media and tag us.
+If you have any questions or comments about this project, please let us know in the comments below.
+As well, if you decide to make this garland yourself, be sure to share a photo of your finished project on social media and tag us.
 We’d love to see it!

 Looking for more DIY home decor ideas?
 Check these out: